MicroWebStacks/content-structure/README.md

 * `.structure/structure.db` : a SQLite database (powered by better-sqlite3) that mirrors the JSON output.
   The database exposes the tables `documents`, `assets`, `items`, `item_assets`, and `references`.
   Repeating values are normalised into dedicated tables, while any retained list uses a `*_list` column that stores a JSON string of the related ids.
   Items flatten the AST of every markdown document using a stable `version_id` per run, while `item_assets` keep strong links from inline placeholders back to the deduplicated blobs.
+  Asset rows now declare a `type` (`file`, `table`, or `codeblock`), and only locally referenced files carry an `ext` entry.

 ## Example generated output